brycewray/hugo-site/content/posts/2019/08/scrivener-and-cloud.md

 It all started yesterday, when I was looking through an Ars Technica article from back when [Dropbox](https://dropbox.com) implemented its [ill-considered change](https://arstechnica.com/gadgets/2019/07/dropbox-silently-installs-new-file-manager-app-on-users-systems/) to how Dropbox works on the desktop.
 As I mentioned in a footnote to a recent [post](/posts/2019/07/lessons-learned/), it was the last straw that made me finally drop my last remaining ties to Dropbox.
 But that's not what I'm writing about here.

 No, what got me on this particular jag is what I saw as I combed through the [article's many reader comments](https://arstechnica.com/gadgets/2019/07/dropbox-silently-installs-new-file-manager-app-on-users-systems/?comments=1) as various folks mentioned how this would be *their* last straw with Dropbox, also.
-I was curious to see how many of them would note that, as had been true for me, they'd kept it as at least a background cloud sync vendor only because of specific apps---like Scrivener---known to require Dropbox for cloud sync among multiple types of devices.
+I was curious to see how many of them would note that, as had been true for me, they'd kept it as at least a background cloud sync vendor only because of specific apps --- like Scrivener --- known to require Dropbox for cloud sync among multiple types of devices.
 (I'll get to the particulars in a bit, but stay with me for the moment.)

 A few did register just such comments.
 However, what suddenly had me wanting to raise my hand and yell, "Ooh, ooh!
 Teacher!"[^nerd] was when I saw one particular commenter [saying](https://arstechnica.com/gadgets/2019/07/dropbox-silently-installs-new-file-manager-app-on-users-systems/?comments=1&post=37672823&mode=quote#reply):